Latest research: Early years sector is heavily reliant on the furlough scheme

 NDNA’s Chief Executive Purnima Tanuku OBE said:

-“It’s clear from the results of this research that this has been one of the most challenging period for nurseries in all three nations.
+“It’s clear from the results of this research that this has been one of the most challenging periods for nurseries in all three nations.
 Settings dealing with Covid-19 cases have had to close rooms or even whole nurseries as a result of positive cases, staff absences and low occupancy.
 We have seen almost three quarters of respondents partially or fully close their nurseries and many having to do this multiple times between November and February.

 “The impact of Covid cases has meant that more staff have been furloughed than providers had previously expected.
 To remain open and support families and children through difficult national lockdowns, childcare settings have faced additional costs like enhanced cleaning and having extra staff available to keep children in smaller groups.
 We have welcomed approaches by the Scottish Government that has made grants available to settings operating in lockdown conditions.